 In basic terms, any treatment that would qualify for a medical expense tax deduction can be covered by FSA funds; the full list of which can be found in IRS Publication 502 .

-From acupuncture and alcoholism to birth control pills and psychological counselling, many services do count as qualified medical expenses.
+From acupuncture and alcoholism to birth control pills and psychological counseling, many services do count as qualified medical expenses.

 Along with being the right kind of medical expense, services paid through FSA funds must be applied to the right people in order to be covered.
 Eligible beneficiaries include: